Internet-Draft OAuth Mission Child Delegation August 2026

 10. Cascade Revocation

 A Child Mission depends on the Parent Mission.
+A Mission's dependent Child Missions are every transitive descendant: its Child Missions, their children, and every further generation.
 The cascade trigger is any Parent Mission transition to a non-active state.
-This profile distinguishes terminal triggers from the one reversible trigger:
+This profile distinguishes terminal triggers from the one reversible trigger.

 Cascade under this profile is issuer-committed.
 The Mission Issuer MUST implement the immediate cascade mode and record the mode on the Child Mission: